U.S. News Rankings

 |SAT/ACT scores must be received by||August 20|

 The student-faculty ratio at Cedar Crest College is 10:1, and the school has 75.9 percent of its classes with fewer than 20 students.
-The most popular majors at Cedar Crest College include: Health Professions and Related Programs; Psychology; Business, Management, Marketing, and Related Support Services; Education; and Biological and Biomedical Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 75.0 percent.
+The most popular majors at Cedar Crest College include: Health Professions and Related Programs; Psychology; Biological and Biomedical Sciences; Business, Management, Marketing, and Related Support Services; and Public Administration and Social Service Professions.
+The average freshman retention rate, an indicator of student satisfaction, is 74 percent.

 |Student gender distribution|